Higher apprenticeships: Should I do one instead of university?

 Yes.
 While you still need to go to university to train for certain jobs, like being a doctor or teacher, higher level apprenticeships could help you qualify as an engineer, a trainee legal executive, a bank branch manager or even an airline pilot.

 You may even study for a degree.
 Courses usually start out as level 4 apprenticeships, which means that in the first instance you'll work towards a foundation degree.
-However, on a higher level apprenticeship, some employers will give you the chance to do a full "honours" degree, the same as you get at university.
-Like your other qualifications, your degree will be linked to the job you're training for.

-Get help deciding: Should I apply for an apprenticeship or university?
+Struggling to decide?
+Check out our post Should I apply for an apprenticeship or university?

 What types of jobs can I train for?

 There are too many to list here!
 Higher apprenticeships are available in literally hundreds of job roles, including healthcare, engineering, law and even cyber security.
-Here's a snapshot:

 New schemes are being launched all the time.
 For example, the first space engineering apprenticeship in the UK was launched in early 2014 and one is being designed for sustainable building technologies.